 While savings accounts are not intended for daily transactions, you need to access your funds when repairs or CapEx projects arise.

-Check the account's policies on transfers to linked checking accounts and any limits on withdrawals or transfers per month.
+Check the account's policies on transfers to linked checking accounts and on any monthly limits on withdrawals or transfers.
 Ensure the account offers convenient access when needed.

 The FDIC federally insures high-yield savings accounts at banks, and the NCUA insures those at credit unions.